silin-hussein/Friend-Group-Project/README.md

 ## In Development (MVP)

-- **Node.js Backend:** Utilizes a MySQL database to store group chat messages.
+- **Node.js Backend:** Utilizes a .json file that acts like a database to store group chat messages.

-- **Frontend:** Uses TypeScript, CSS, and HTML to provide a user-friendly interface.
+- **Frontend:** Uses JavaScript, CSS, and HTML to provide a user-friendly interface.

 ## Future Features